 There are many things that can cause stress, such as your job or something in your personal life.
 If you feel stressed, the first step to feeling better is to identify the cause.

 Avoid turning to something unhealthy to help you cope, such as smoking or drinking.

 Physical activity will not make your stress disappear.
 But it will reduce some of the emotional intensity that you're feeling.
 It helps to clear your thoughts and to be calm when dealing with your problems.

 There's a solution to any problem.
 That feeling of loss of control is one of the main causes of stress and lack of wellbeing.

-Taking control will help you find a solution that satisfies you and not someone else.
+Focus on the things you have control over.
+Taking control of a problem will help you find a solution that satisfies you and not someone else.